 Before modern medicine, something as small as a cut or a fever often amounted to a death sentence.
 In a world where the SHTF, things we now consider minor inconveniences might become deathly dangerous once again.

 It’s extremely important, therefore, to learn basic first aid skills should access to modern medicine ever disappear.
 Knowing how to disinfect and bandage a cut or treat someone who is in shock can be the difference between life and death.
-With that said, learn all of the first aid skills you can and stock up on plenty of medical supplies.
-You never know when they might be needed.

 5. Water Collection